airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 It can also depend on the host system.
 In an example the system gets compromised either physically or by a virus and the Virtual Machine is not secured inside a LUKS drive.

+For LUKS, the user needs to enter the password typically in order to mount said drive so the Virtual Disk would be safe.

 ### Types

 * **Server**: It is designed to operate on machines made of bare metal (The Linux Foundation).[^XCP-ng][^vanderbilt]